michael-isichenko/plot/readme.md

 * `gnuplot`.
 Requires a [gnuplot5](http://www.gnuplot.info/docs_5.0/gnuplot.pdf) installation.
 Generates cleaner graphics in a popup window without an inconvenient blocking command line or calling application.
 This is plot's default driver.
 * `pyplot`.
 Uses matplotlib.pyplot supplied with python installation, enabled with the `--driver pyplot` option.
 This backend blocks the calling shell process until the Qt window is closed.

-`plot` is can be used on unix-based systems with a graphics layer such as linux (X11) or OSX (Quartz, Cocoa).
+`plot` can be used on unix-based systems with a graphics layer such as linux (X11) or OSX (Quartz, Cocoa).
 Both gnuplot and matplotlib drivers support graphics-free non-blocking plotting to a pdf file (`--output` option).

 ## Supported plot types